VombatInLagoon/erlang-chat-server/README.md

 # erlang-chat-server
-A simple chat server written in Erlang/OTP.
+A simple but robust chat server written in Erlang/OTP.

 ## To compile
 Run the `build` script from the base directory.